 Neglect or Abuse

-If you observe or suspect animal neglect or abuse, please contact animal control immediately so they can investigate.
-Be prepared to give as much information as possible about the situation when you call.
+If you observe or suspect animal neglect or abuse, please contact animal control for your area immediately so they can investigate.

 Seniors and Pets